Desperate, Addicted Lisa Marie Presley Rumored To Have Returned To Scientology

 A source has described the situation as a “win-win for the church,” in the wake of its publicly messy battle with former church member and Hollywood star Leah Remini.

-The former Kings of Queens has written two books about the church and recently starred in the A&E network docuseries Leah Remini: Scientology and the Aftermatch, where she blasted the church over its “self-brainwashing” of members.
+The former Kings of Queens actress has written two books about the church and recently starred in the A&E network docuseries Leah Remini: Scientology and the Aftermatch, where she blasted the church over its “self-brainwashing” of members.

 More recently she claimed Cruise and Travolta could both get away with murder in the eyes of fellow church members.